NIST 800-53 Rev. 4 vs. Rev. 5 Control Families

 Importance of Employee Training

-The two most common causes of breaches are phishing and unpatched software.
-When these two are leveraged together, the result is often a breach for large and small organizations alike.
+The two most common causes of a breach are phishing and unpatched software.
+When cybercriminals leverage these two together, the result is often a breach for large and small organizations alike.
 Implementing security awareness training at all levels is critical since this is where security starts.
-Employees should be trained on the differences between a phishing attempt and spam as well as how to properly handle a phishing attempt when receiving one.
+Employees should be trained on identifying the differences between a phishing attempt and spam.
+They should also be instructed how to properly handle a phishing attempt when one happens.
 Education and training for stakeholders and leadership are crucial.
 The executives at any organization need to have buy-in on this transition and understand what is at stake if training is not properly enforced.
-To successfully execute employee awareness training, the training needs to be a continuous effort and kept at the forefront of every employee’s mind.
+To successfully execute employee awareness training, the training should be a continuous effort and kept at the forefront of every employee’s mind.

 Properly Integrate Third Parties

 Many larger breaches stem from third-party systems that have access to an organization’s environment.
 If an organization is looking for a cost-effective solution to move to a third-party party, it may be at the cost of compliance.
 Partnering with a third-party party that does not meet all compliance requirements sounds cost-effective, but larger issues could develop for the organization.
 Companies must prioritize education on what a third-party party partnership could mean financially for the organization.
 For those that have third-party party partnerships, it is important to validate that the suppliers meet the same security standards as your product or service.
-Validating this will strengthen the risk and cyber posture of an organization while driving the adoption of Rev. 5 in its entirety.
+Such validation strengthens the cyber posture of an organization while driving the adoption of Rev. 5 in its entirety.

 Connect with IT Leaders Today

 Transitioning from Rev. 5 is a heavy lift but a straightforward process with proper guidance.
 Networking with industry leaders enables companies to adopt best practices and receive expert advice, ensuring comprehensive adherence to security and privacy control requirements.
-Connect with industry leaders at Knowledge Services today for a seamless Rev. 5 transition.
+If you’d like to learn more about your organization can reach your business goals, connect with our cybersecurity consultants today for a seamless Rev. 5 transition.